Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Some estimates on , , and the diffusion in

-for some positive constant $c_5$, except on a event which probability is less than $e^{- c_6 h_t}$ (for some positive constant $c_6$).
-The fact that the constant are modified (with respect to the ones in the original proof) has no importance so we omit to mention it for the rest of the proof.
+except on an event whose probability is less than $e^{- c_6 h_t}$ (for some positive constant $c_6$).
+The fact that the constants are modified (with respect to the ones in the original proof of \cite{advech}) has no importance so we omit to mention it for the rest of the proof. {Combining the above with \eqref{analogue5.28} we obtain the analogous of $(5.38)$ of \cite{advech}: